Valley Children’s Ranked One of the Nation’s Best Children’s Hospitals in Seven Specialties

-(Madera, California) – For the fourth consecutive year, Valley Children’s is recognized as one of the best children’s hospitals in the country, nationally ranked in seven pediatric specialties.
+For the fifth consecutive year, Valley Children’s is recognized as one of the nation’s best children’s hospitals in the country, nationally ranked in seven pediatric specialties.
 This is the highest number of rankings Valley Children’s has ever received.

-U.S. News introduced the Best Children’s Hospital rankings in 2007 to help families of children with rare or life-threatening illnesses find the best medical care available.
-They are the only comprehensive source of quality-related information on U.S. pediatric hospitals.
+U.S. News introduced the Best Children’s Hospitals rankings in 2007 to help families of children with rare or life-threatening illnesses find the best medical care available.
+The rankings are the most comprehensive source of quality-related information on U.S. pediatric hospitals.
 The rankings rely on clinical data and on an annual survey of pediatric specialists, with methodology factoring in patient outcomes, such as mortality and infection rates, as well as available resources and compliance with best practices.